Venkatesh-Thatte/E-commerce-app/README.md

 # 🛒 Amazon Clone

 A fully functional Amazon Clone built using **React**, **Redux Toolkit**, **Firebase**, and **Tailwind CSS**.
-This project replicates key features of the Amazon e-commerce experience, including product listings, cart functionality, authentication, and checkout UI with fully responsive.
+This project replicates key features of the Amazon e-commerce experience, including product listings, cart functionality and authentication with fully responsive.

 ---